Glass Fiber Reinforced Concrete: Is it Cost-Effective? - Pinoy Builders

 • The absence of reinforcement steel makes it more resilient to exposure to salts or moisture.

-• Allows flexibility in design.
+• Can increase flexibility in infrastructure design.

 • Produces less waste and uses fewer natural resources.